-DONE alter to inextricable fatality/passion

-Like the interelationship between intimacy and fatality, there exists an overlap between passion and fatality across Wilde's revisions.
-Inextricable from Wilde's project in redirecting Basil's passion toward artistic ends are the attempts to soften Basil's intense and consuming devotion to Dorian, a devotion that emerges in references to Basil's troubled state of mind.
-One example occurs when Basil recounts his first meeting with Dorian to Lord Henry, when Basil admits: “I had a strange feeling that Fate had in store for me exquisite joys and exquisite sorrows.
+Inextricable from Wilde's project in redirecting Basil's passion toward artistic ends are the attempts to soften Basil's intense and consuming devotion to Dorian, which emerges in references to Basil's troubled state of mind.
+One example occurs when Basil recounts his first time meeting Dorian: “I had a strange feeling that Fate had in store for me exquisite joys and exquisite sorrows.
 I knew that if I spoke to him, I would never leave him till either he or I were dead.
-I grew afraid, and turned to quit the room” (MS 12).
-Here, Basil's passion swells with a life threatening quality, an intensity that Wilde's pen works to mitigate by removing the association with death.
-In the manuscript, Wilde crosses through “never leave him till either he or I were dead” and adds “become absolutely devoted to him, and that I ought not to speak to him.”
-Wilde again tempers the self-consuming quality of Basil's devotion when he professes that “I could not live if I did not see him every day" (MS 17).
-On the manuscript, Wilde changes the line to read, “I couldn’t be happy if I didn’t see him every day” (MS 17).
-By shifting the focus from Basil's life to his happiness, Wilde's pen dilutes the profound peril that Basil's passion has generated.
+I grew afraid, and turned to quit the room” (p.
+12).
+Here, Basil's passion swells with an intense, life threatening quality that Wilde's pen works to mitigate by removing the association with death.
+He crosses through “never leave him till either he or I were dead” and adds “become absolutely devoted to him, and that I ought not to speak to him.”
+Wilde again tempers this self-consuming quality of Basil's devotion when he changes the phrase “I could not live if I did not see him every day” to “I couldn’t be happy if I didn’t see him every day” (p.
+17).
+By shifting the focus from Basil's “life” to his happiness, Wilde's pen dilutes the profound peril that Basil's passion has generated.

-DONE passion/fatality engaging strokes

 The TEI data structure reinforces the difficulty of disambiguating the revisions within the themes of passion and fatality.
-One phras in particular, "look of pain," is revised to "an expression of perplexity" (p.
-9, see fig. 6).
-Working with this revision within the TEI presents two points of difficulty.
-First, does the phrase "look of pain" express passion or fatality?
+One phrase (discussed above), "look of pain," is revised to "an expression of perplexity" (p.
+9).
+Working with this revision in TEI presents two points of difficulty (see fig. 2).
+First in categorizing the theme, does the phrase "look of pain" express passion or fatality?
 On the one hand, "pain" denotes a strong, passionate feeling.
 On the other hand, Basil often draws on pain in his references to the fatalistic qualities about his attraction to Dorian, as in the following quote, which was deleted: "I feel, Harry, that I have given away my whole soul to someone seems to take a real delight in giving me pain" (p.
 23).
-The difficulty of disambiguating the theme is mirrored by the strokes of Wilde's pen, which vary even across the same phrase: while the word "look" is struck so heavily that the number of strokes are uncountable, the word "pain" contains a single stroke.
+The difficulty of disambiguating the theme is mirrored by the strokes of Wilde's pen, which vary even across the same phrase: while the word "look" is struck so heavily that the number of strokes are inconclusive, the word "pain" contains a single stroke.
 With TEI, it is impossible to mark the variations in strokes without separating the single revision into two instances, which would break up the integrity of the phrase.
 Therefore, the value "inconclusive" is most appropriate for this change.
-The incongruity in the number of strokes also points one in semantic value: the heavier strokes are focused on a revision (from "look to "expression") that carries less semantic weight than the single stroke (from "pain" to "perplexity").
-Here, the TEI here demonstrates the arbitrariness of meaning and structure in semantic markup.
-In this case, the labelling fails to adequately register the ways that different components are interrelated, so that marking up the text does not make its components more amenable to analysis.
-The revision remains recalcitrant: keeping relationship between the themes and the strokes a secret.
+The incongruity in the number of strokes also deepens when considering the semantics of the revision: the heavier strokes are focused on a revision ("look to "expression") that carries less semantic weight than the single stroke ("pain" to "perplexity").
+In this case, the labelling fails to adequately register the ways that different components are interrelated.
+The revision remains recalcitrant: keeping the relationship between the themes and the strokes a secret.